Skip to content

 Substances are defined as any substances, whether restricted or prohibited, which may have a harmful effect upon a young person, such as:

-alcohol, cigarettes, tobacco, aerosols, gas, glue, magic mushrooms (amanita), petrol, solvents and all controlled substances such as amphetamines, barbiturates, cannabis, cocaine, hallucinogens, hashish and heroin.
+alcohol, cigarettes, tobacco, aerosols, gas, nitrous oxide, glue, magic mushrooms (amanita), petrol, solvents and all controlled substances such as amphetamines, barbiturates, cannabis, cocaine, hallucinogens, hashish and heroin.

 It also includes psychoactive substances which can cause a very similar range of problems to the drugs which they mimic, including a risk of dependence developing with repeated use.
 Some appear to be more dangerous even than the traditional drugs they mimic.